 Of course, it is also crucial whether the result of your decisions was positive or negative.
 Positive results encourage you to continue on your course.
 Negative consequences of a decision, however, also have an important learning effect: next time, you will know which mistakes to avoid.

-Being able to make confident decisions is a learning process.
-The following tips can support you in this process:
+Being able to make decisions confidently is a Learning process.
+The following tips can support you:

 Call decisions changes out.
 In order to make the right choices, you should ask yourself what kind of change you hope to see.
 What need is currently unmet?
 What do you want to improve as a result of the decision?
 What emotions play a role?
 How does the decision affect your environment and your future?